ghost1497/ZipCodeOpenDataChallenge/README.md

 *NOTE* Disability limited to paraplegic (wheel chair) accessibility for Demo

 ## User Interface Aspect:
-1.Should be fast
+1. Should be fast
-2.Easy to use/navigate
+2. Easy to use/navigate
-3.NOT TOO WORDY (minimal info on each page)
+3. NOT TOO WORDY (minimal info on each page)
-4.Don't ask for too much user input (assume user is lazy which is why they are using the app) 5.Nice pictures
+4. Don't ask for too much user input (assume user is lazy which is why they are using the app)
-6.Functionality
+5. Nice pictures
+6. Functionality
-7.Implement F.I.R.S.T and S.O.L.I.D principles
+7. Implement F.I.R.S.T and S.O.L.I.D principles
-8.Follow the 12 Factor App concepts
+8. Follow the 12 Factor App concepts

 ## Contents
 - Contents include embedded folders containing our infrastructure